EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    interpolation when reading the initial market.
 One of `linear`, `nearest`, `zero`, `slinear`, `quadratic`, `cubic`.
 Defaults to `linear`.

+   * `linear` interpolates using a `linear function <https://en.wikipedia.org/wiki/Linear_interpolation>`_.

+   * `nearest` uses `nearest-neighbour interpolation <https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation>`_.
+That is, the closest known data point is used as the prediction for the data point to interpolate.

+   * `zero` assumes that the data point to interpolate is zero.

+   * `slinear` uses a spline of order 1.
+This is a similar method to `linear` interpolation.

+   * `quadratic` uses a quadratic equation for interpolation.
+This should be used if you expect your data to take a quadratic form.

+   * `cubic` interpolation is similar to `quadratic` interpolation, but uses a cubic function for interpolation.

 log_level:
    verbosity of the output.